1942 Ruislip Wellington accident: Crash and fatalities

-At 16:08 hrs its wing-tip clipped a main road, flipping the plane over onto a piece of waste ground where dozens of children were playing.
+At 16:08 hrs, a wing-tip clipped a main road, flipping the plane over onto a piece of waste ground where dozens of children were playing.
 The Wellington burst into flames.
 This detonated the ammunition of its .303 inch machine guns, which started firing in all directions.

 All the crew and passengers were killed, making the crash 311 Squadron's largest loss of life in a single incident.
 Six civilians on the ground were also killed: two adult sisters, each with two young daughters.

 All but one of the crew are buried in the Czechoslovak section of Brookwood Military Cemetery in Surrey.
 The women and children are buried in St Nicholas' parish churchyard, Brockenhurst, Hampshire.

 Inquest

-As well as a service inquiry an inquest was held at Uxbridge, Middlesex into the deaths of the two sisters and their four children.
+As well as a service inquiry an inquest was held at Uxbridge, Middlesex, into the deaths of the two sisters and their four children.
 The aircraft was deemed to have been serviceable and not overloaded.
 A witness at Northolt said it was flying quite normally: "It made a quarter circle, gradually losing height.
 Then it appeared to lose height rather more quickly and disappeared behind some houses".
 The Coroner recorded a verdict of accidental death.